coder-Ace77/Obsidian-Vault/Java/Data types.md

 ```

 Java provides **object versions** of primitive types — called **wrapper classes**.
 Found in java.lang package.
+These are objects and typically take more space than primitive counterparts.

 | Primitive | Wrapper Class |
 | --------- | ------------- |